aecyberpro/aecyberpro.github.io/general/_posts/2025-4-30-Account-Takeover-BOLA-Hospital-Management-System-EMR.md

 ---
 layout: post
-title: Account Takeover in Danphe Health Hospital Management System EMR
+title: Account Takeover in Danphe Health Hospital Management System EMR version 3.2
 description: >
   Any authenticated user can takeover other accounts, including the admin account, due to Broken Object Level Authorization on the /api/SecuritySettings/ResetPassword endpoint.
 sitemap: true